 With a lot of car parts, replacement is necessary when there’s a problem.
 However, that isn’t necessarily the case if you are having trouble with the mass air flow sensor.
 In some cases, you might be able to follow some simple steps on how to clean a mass air flow sensor to keep everything working the way it should.

-In this guide, we explain the purpose of the mass air flow (MAF) sensor.
-We will also show you how to clean it and explain why you would want to clean it off.
-Finally, we discuss how often this cleaning should occur and discuss what the cost of replacement might be if the cleaning doesn’t work.
+In this guide, I explain the purpose of the mass air flow (MAF) sensor.
+I will also show you how to clean it and explain why you would want to clean it off.
+Finally, I discuss how often this cleaning should occur and discuss what the cost of replacement might be if the cleaning doesn’t work.

 How to Clean a Mass Air Flow Sensor